komalashrafsyed/aptpackagecreationinstructions/README.md

 $ sudo dpkg -i pingasync_2.0-0ubuntu1_amd64.deb </br>
 $ sudo apt-get install gnupg rng-tools </br>
 $ gpg --gen-key </br>
-#copy the key above should be in the form below
+#copy the key generate by the above commands, it should be in the format as shown below (image below as shows it)
 </br>
 ------
 </br>